Glossary Discount Management

 What is the best method to provide discounts?

-A few of the best strategies for sales discounting include:
+Some of the best strategies for sales discounting involve automating discounts.
+Examples include:

 1. Giving new site visitors a first-time offer.